Independent Advisory Council to the NDIS

 IAC Members bring their advice to life through their skills, experience and knowledge about different areas of disability.

-Follow the link to read more about the current IAC Members as at 30 June 2025.
+Follow the link to read more about the current IAC Members as of 30 June 2025.

 IAC Reference Groups

-IAC Reference Groups are an invaluable source of further expertise for our advice.
+IAC Reference Groups are an invaluable source of further expertise for our advice also help us represent the diversity of people with disability as part of the IAC.
 They have been determined as part of our own procedures, to give advice and feedback in relation to issues and opportunities across 4 focus areas.
+They add valuable expertise to the IAC’s advice around the areas of:

 Promoting our work